-There are lots of different kinds of sunflowers, even dwarf ones which are perfect for growing in pots.
+There are lots of different sunflowers, even dwarf ones such as Little Ted at just 45cm, which is perfect for growing in pots.
+For a really tall sunflower, try Yates Ginormous FlowerZilla, which can grow up to 5m tall!
 All are easy to grow from seed and it’s time to plant them now!

 Tall plants like sunflowers, beans and corn make fantastic huts.
 Sow some seed today and before school goes back after Christmas you’ll have a fantastic spot to keep cool on a hot day, read a book or hang out with your best friend.